uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Clicking the link found in any row of the ``Shortname`` column will take you to a page listing members on that mailing list.
-Clicking the link in any row of the ``PGP`` column will download the PGP keys for that mailing list.
+Click the link found in any row of the ``Shortname`` column to access a page listing members on that mailing list.
+Click the link in any row of the ``PGP`` column to download the PGP keys for that mailing list (:ref:`userMLDownloadPGPKeys`).

 .. _userMLDownloadPGPKeys: